aws/aws-cdk/design/feature-flags.md

   `cdk init`.
 It will also indicate the context key this flag uses for users who wish to enable it manually in their project.

+Since feature flags can have implications on framework behavior, we need to ask users to include the list of enabled features in bug reports.
+At a minimum, we can request that they paste a copy of their `cdk.json` and `cdk.context.json`, but a better experience would be to include this information in the output of `cdk doctor` and request users to include this output in bug reports.

 ## Future Developments

 As a general rule, using a feature flag should be last resort in the case where